 - Save the playlist and look for it in “Your Library.”

 - Fill out the playlist with tracks.
 You can add tracks to playlists by dragging them into the playlist’s name in the left navigation or by right-clicking a track and selecting “Add to Playlist.”
 Congratulations!
-You now have your own personal artist playlist!
+You now have successfully learned how to make a playlist on Spotify and have your own personal artist playlist!

 Add an Artist Playlist to Your Artist Profile